 If you're a long-term thinker like I am, you probably agree that it's better to feel the sting before you invest time, energy, and money than after.

-The good news is that authors who face the sting up front are more empathetic to their readers, respectful of the time and attention of literary agents and publishers, and more engaged in marketing and promoting their books.
+The good news is that authors who face the sting up front are more empathetic to their readers, respectful of the time and attention of publishing professionals, and more engaged in marketing and promoting their books.
 In short, they get more attention because they pay more attention.

 When you know what you're up against, you can make educated decisions and take calculated risks.